-Annual Report Achievements/Notes: JMU's Annual Standards and Specifications for ESC & SWM has been administratively extended by DEQ until December 31st, 2015.
+Annual Report Achievements/Notes: JMU's Annual Standards and Specifications for ESC & SWM has been administratively extended by DEQ until July 30th, 2016.
+As of July 1st, 2016, the latest submission is under review by the DEQ Central Office.

 Schedule of Activities: Continue current program and evaluate annually.